panzerdp/dmitripavlutin.com/content/posts/124-javascript-value-vs-reference/index.md

 console.log(y); // [1, 2]
 ```

-The first statement `let x = [1]` creates an array `[1]`, defines a variable `x`, then assigns to the variable with a reference to the created array.
+The first statement `let x = [1]` creates an array, defines a variable `x`, then assigns to the variable a reference of the created array.

 Then `let y = x` defines a variable `y`, and assigns to it the references to the array that is stored in `x` variable.
 This is a pass by reference.

-`y.push(2)` now modifies the array by pushing the item `2` to it.
-And because `x` and `y` both reference the same array, loggin `x` and `y` shows the same content.
+`y.push(2)` mutates the array by pushing an item `2`.
+Because `x` and `y` variables both reference the same array, this change is reflected in both variables.

 *Note: for simplicity, I say that variables hold references to objects.
-However, in JavaScript everthing is a value, so stricter variables hold values thar are references to objects*.
+But strictly saying variables in JavaScript hold values thar are references to objects*.

-## 4. Comparing values and references
+## 4. Comparing values and comparing references

 Understanding the difference between values and references is important when you want to compare objects.